gvwilson/sensibleadventures/nardica/nardica.md

 to say that lunch was ready
 but *amma* said he had to clean up first.

 "You hungry?"
-Mister Mishra asked as he spun the handwheel on the side of the drill to lift the laser into its locking position.
+Mr. Mishra asked as he spun the handwheel on the side of the drill to lift the laser into its locking position.